johangithub/AFMAN11-217v1/chp15.md

 15.3.3.
 Basic Rules for All Departures.
 Unless the procedure specifies otherwise, you must climb on runway heading at a minimum of 200 feet/NM (3.3%) until reaching 400 feet above the DER.
 Continue to climb at a minimum of 200 feet/NM until reaching a safe enroute altitude.

 15.3.4.
 Omnidirectional Departures.
-The PANS-OPS "Omnidirectional Departure" is somewhat similar to the FAA‘s "Diverse Departure."
+The PANS-OPS "Omnidirectional Departure" is somewhat similar to the FAA's "Diverse Departure."
 It is a departure procedure without any track guidance provided.
 There are some very important differences, though, because an Omnidirectional Departure may be published even though obstacles penetrate the 40:1 Obstacle Identification Surface.
 If this is the case, PANS-OPS gives the departure designer a number of ways to publish departure restrictions.
 These restrictions may be published singly, or in any combination.

 15.3.4.1.
 Standard case.
 Where no obstacles penetrate the 40:1 OIS, then no departure restrictions will be published.
 Upon reaching 400 feet above DER, you may turn in any direction.